 Plan for Your Career

+Have questions about the job and internship search during the COVID-19 pandemic?
+Find COM/SPT specific resources here.
+We also have tips on how to professionally engage in meetings/conferences on Teams, Zoom and WebEx.
 Before your senior year, be sure to do your research.
 One part of a successful job search is to implement a strategy.
 Below is a 10-step process.
-Reference this infographic for a specific timeline.
+Reference this timeline for more specific information.

 - Consider applying for a Fellowship or Post-graduate Internship.